worstcase/gumshoe/docs/probe/properties-datagram-io.md

 Properties for Datagram (UDP) I/O Monitoring
 ====================================

-These properties are used by the Probe to install the hook, filter and forward datagram I/O information generated.
+These properties are used by the ProbeManager to install the hook, filter and forward datagram I/O information generated.

 Configuration Properties
 ------------------------

-Initialization can use system properties by calling Probe.initialize() or with an explicit Properties argument.
+Initialization can use system properties by calling ProbeManager.initialize() or with an explicit Properties argument.

     gumshoe.datagram-io.period     Data reports will be generated at regular intervals (in milliseconds) gumshoe.datagram-io.onshutdown If true, a report will be generated when the JVM exits